ArthurSonzogni/smk/README.md

 #### Features:
   * Compatible with WebAssembly.
 One build for every platforms!
-  * No dependencies, everything is fetched using cmake FetchContent.
   * Fast & simple.
+  * No dependencies: everything is fetched using cmake FetchContent.

 #### Ready to start?
  * See [WebAssembly demo](http://arthursonzogni.github.io/smk/examples/) from the ./examples directory.
  * See [tutorial](./doc/build_with_cmake.md)
  * See [starter project](https://github.com/ArthurSonzogni/smk-starter)

-## Opening a new Window:
+## Open a new Window:
 ~~~cpp
   auto window = smk::Window(640, 480, "Title");
 ~~~